AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 You should see a few different things load as well as a QR code, which you can scan with your phone to test the app.
 To use this, you will need to install [Expo Go](https://expo.dev/expo-go), but after that development will now be between your computer and your phone.

-You are now done setting up the frontend for development!
+You are now done setting up the front end for development!
 :tada: :tada: :tada: :tada:

 ### Backend

-From the project root directory, navigate into the `server` folder and install the dependencies
+From the project root directory, navigate to the `server` folder and install the dependencies

 ```bash
 $ cd server